 Most recently, I’ve published a paper on our discovery of two giant radio galaxies with MeerKAT.
-It was such an interesting find that it made the worldwide news!
-You can read all about it on my blog post Cosmic Beasts and Where to Find Them and watch some videos on the Outreach page.
+It was such an interesting find that it made the world-wide news!
+You can read all about it on my blog post Cosmic Beasts and Where to Find Them and watch some videos on the Press Releases page.

 I work mainly within two main surveys being conducted with MeerKAT.
 They are called MIGHTEE and LADUMA.
 Both are galaxy evolution surveys but they have slightly different goals.
 More about each of them below.